spotinst/help/src/docs/spot-connect/actions/jsonpath.md

 |      output_bool       |     Boolean  |     Output of JSON path if it is in Bool form .    |   |
 |      execution_status  |     String   |     Status of run (ie: S_OK / E_FAIL)              |   |

-The output for the JSONPath action node is a JSON dict called "output", it can give you output with other variables like output_str, output_int as well if output can be type caste to other data types as well.
+The output for the JSONPath action node is a JSON dict called "output", it can give you output with other variables like output_str, output_int as well if output can be typecast to other data types as well.

 ### JSONPath Action Example